fieldtrip/website/workshop/paris2019.md

 ---
-title: Practical MEEG workshop at ICM in Paris
+title: PracticalMEEG workshop at ICM in Paris
 tags: [paris2019]
 ---

-# Practical MEEG workshop at ICM in Paris
+# PracticalMEEG workshop at ICM in Paris

 PracticalMEEG aims at providing an intensive several–days training to MEG and EEG analysts.
 It will provide its attendees with the ability to create a full analysis pipeline with exemplar (or their own) data in one or several of three leading software dedicated to MEG and EEG analysis (Brainstorm, FieldTrip and MNE-python).
 More details can be found [here](http://practicalmeeg2019.org).